Teacher Candidate FAQ

 Mandatory sign-up meetings are held at the beginning of each semester and students must attend the appropriate meeting, as directed by their program coordinator, one to two semesters prior to the term in which they intend to enter the professional year.
 It is the student’s responsibility to follow the procedures and timelines established by their program faculty and to seek timely advice from college and program advisers so they know their particular eligibility requirements.
 Online Applications and Personal Data Records must be thoroughly completed and submitted no later than March 15th to be accepted into the placement process.

 Teacher candidates are to interview with their classroom mentor teachers prior to the start of methods and student teaching unless they are assigned to the same teacher for the methods experience.
 Upon notification of the school site and classroom mentor teacher, the teacher candidate is to call the school and ask for a date and time for an interview with the classroom mentor teacher.
 If possible, the interview schedule should allow time for observation of the classroom mentor teacher working with a class in addition to the opportunity for discussion of teaching goals and philosophies.
-Interview forms, after being signed by the classroom mentor teacher or the principal, are to be returned to the Office of Field Experiences.
+Interview forms, after being signed by the classroom mentor teacher or the principal, are to be returned to the Office of Educator Preparation and Partnerships.
 No placement is finalized until a successful interview has been completed.

 A criminal background check (fingerprinting) by the Bureau of Criminal Investigation and Identification (BCI&I) and a FBI criminal history record check is a requirement for Ohio licensure and for field experience placements.
 Valid BCI&I/FBI background check must be provided to the Office of Field Experiences by July 1st for methods/student teaching eligibility.